garylirocks/quickrefs/azure-backup.markdown

 ![Azure VM backup job](images/azure_backup-vm-snapshot.png)

-- When the snapshot is finished, a recovery point of type "**snapshot**" is created, which offers "instant restore"
-- When the snapshot is transferred to the vault, the recovery point type changes to "snapshot and vault"
-- To reduce backup and restore times, the snapshots are retained locally in the operational tier
-  - Incremental snapshots are stored as page blobs
-  - not visible in your subscription
+- This is a managed version of the "VM restore points" backup method
 - Policy types:
   - Standard: once-a-day, 1-5 days operational tier (LRS)
   - Enhanced: multiple times a day, 1-30 days operational tier (ZRS)
+- The snapshot of VM is saved as a **"Restore Point Collection" resource in a dedicated resource group in your subscription**
+- The restore point type is "**snapshot**" when first created, after the snapshot is transferred to the vault, the type changes to "**snapshot and vault**"
 - Restore options:
   - Replacing existing disks in the source VM
   - New disks: unattached